Your safety is always our number one priority.

 - Custom made rubbish and used-instruments bins are managed through an opening in the built-in desktop

 - Perspex box for pens, stamps, desktop instruments

 - Sterile instruments are only brought in to the consulting room on an individual patient basis

 - Wherever possible, disposable instruments are used

-- We have employed a registered nurse to clean all cameras, instruments, furniture and equipment between every patient
+- Our staff are supervised by a fully-trained nurse to clean all cameras, instruments, furniture and equipment between patients

 - Our nurse wears full PPE (personal protective equipment)

 - We have built a new sterilisation room to ensure the highest possible level of patient safety

 - We have installed custom drawers in the walls of the consulting rooms so doctors do not need to leave the consulting room during a consultation, reducing the risk of spread.

 - We have thousands of Hospital-grade N95 masks and full PPE for our staff and patients